iamprashantjain/ml-ops_laptop-price-predictor/README.md

 9. All the new folders & code development will be done inside that folder

-10. Now – “git add .”, check status “git status”, “git commit -m ‘updated setup file & created src folder’” & lastly push it to github repo “git push -u progona main”
+10. Now – “git add .”, check status “git status”, “git commit -m ‘updated setup file & created src folder’” & lastly push it to github repo “git push -u origin main”